ginolhac/mapDamage/README.md

 If nothing appears then proceed.

+3. Install R:

-3. To install R, follow the instructions available at [R project](http://www.r-project.org/) (with installers/packages available for all major operating systems).
+Follow the instructions available at [R project](http://www.r-project.org/) (with installers/packages available for all major operating systems).

-4. Install the missing R packages by running in a R console and selecting a CRAN mirror:
+4. Install the R packages:

+By running in a R console and selecting a CRAN mirror:
 > `install.packages("inline")`
 > `install.packages("gam")`
 > `install.packages("Rcpp")`
 > `install.packages("ggplot2")`

-5. Install the  GSL library [gsl](http://www.gnu.org/software/gsl/) for Debian-based distros do the following.
+5. Install the  GSL library [gsl](http://www.gnu.org/software/gsl/):

+For Debian-based distros by the following.
 > `sudo apt-get install libgsl0-dev`
 There should be a equivalent package for Mac using fink or macports.

-6. Try to install RcppGSL with
+6. Install RcppGSL:

+In a R session do the following
 > `install.packages("RcppGSL")`
 If the installation of RcppGSL ended with an unsuccessfully then, download the tarball at [RcppGSL](http://cran.r-project.org/web/packages/RcppGSL/index.html) and install it with:
 > `install.packages("RcppGSL_0.2.0.tar.gz")`

-Note that if steps 4-6 fail for some reason then, it is possible to utilize mapDamage without the statistical function.
+Note that if steps 4-6 fail for some reason, then it is possible to utilize mapDamage without the statistical function.

 ---